 The Essentials from Frothed Milk to Syrupy Espresso

-As coffee shops have become increasingly popular across the country, from Seattle to the small town, so too has the famed espresso beverage, the cappuccino.
-While it can be a pleasure in itself to go out for a well-made cappuccino, it can become an expensive daily habit.
+As coffee shops have become increasingly popular across the country, from Seattle to the small town, so has the famed espresso beverage, the cappuccino.
+While it can be a pleasure to go out for a well-made cappuccino, it can become an expensive daily habit.

 Frothing the Milk

 The first component of the perfect cappuccino is creamy, well-frothed milk.
-While a latte is made from espresso and steamed milk, and is considered wet, a cappuccino is espresso and milk foam, and is considered dry.
+While a latte is made from espresso and steamed milk and is considered wet, a cappuccino is espresso and milk foam and is considered dry.
 The consistency should be light and airy, easily shaped with a spoon.

-Proper foam should be 160 degrees Fahrenheit.
+The proper foam should be 160 degrees Fahrenheit.
 If you don’t have a kitchen thermometer, a good rule of thumb is when the side of the metal pitcher is too hot to touch, the milk is ready.

 Pulling the Perfect Espresso Shot

 Once the milk is ready, it is time to make the espresso.
 This should always be the final step because the flavor of espresso deteriorates as it is exposed to oxygen.
 First, use a finely ground espresso roast.
 It should be powdery in consistency.
-Although your coffee shop can grind the beans for you, freshly ground espresso beans will yield a much better tasting espresso.
+Although your coffee shop can grind the beans for you, freshly ground espresso beans will yield a much better-tasting espresso.

-Tamp the espresso first lightly, with about five pounds of weight, then a second time with more force, about thirty pounds of weight.
-Put the porta-filter into the espresso machine, and pull the shot.
+Tamp the espresso lightly, with about five pounds of weight, then a second time with more force, about thirty pounds.
+Put the portafilter into the espresso machine, and pull the shot.
 With most machines, this involves pressing a button to start the water.